Melisandre of Asshai - by Carrie Best ©

 A Storm of Swords

-After the failed attack on King's Landing, Stannis retreats to Dragonstone.
+After the failed attack at the Blackwater, Stannis retreats to Dragonstone.
 It is there that Davos hatches a plan to kill Melisandre, believing her to be responsible for the defeat on the Blackwater.
 Melisandre claims to have learned of this plan through the flames, and has Davos arrested.
-She also pleads for Stannis to give her Edric Storm, bastard son of Robert Baratheon, as there is power in king's blood and he can be sacrificed to "wake the stone dragon."
-Stannis refuses; however she is able to leech some of Edric's blood.
+She also pleads for Stannis to give her Edric Storm, bastard son of the late King Robert I Baratheon, as there is power in king's blood and he can be sacrificed to "wake the stone dragon."
+Stannis refuses, but she is able to leech some of Edric's blood.
 Stannis casts the leeches into the flames while stating the names of the "three false kings:" Balon Greyjoy, Robb Stark, and Joffrey Baratheon.
 In time, Balon falls from Pyke, Robb is killed at the Red Wedding, and Joffrey dies at his royal wedding.

 A Feast for Crows

-Following the battle of the Blackwater, Melisandre urges Stannis to let her have the infant son of Mance Rayder, the King-beyond-the-Wall, since she was unable to get Edric Storm, who had been smuggled away from Dragonstone by Davos to keep him safe from Melisandre.
-Before she can get to Mance's son at Castle Black, however, Jon Snow, the Lord Commander of the Night's Watch, secretly switches Mance's child with the son of Gilly, a wildling girl befriended by Samwell Tarly.
+Following the battle of the Blackwater, Melisandre urges Stannis to let her have the infant son of Mance Rayder, the King-beyond-the-Wall, since she was unable to get Edric.
+Before she can get Mance's son at Castle Black, however, Jon Snow, the Lord Commander of the Night's Watch, secretly switches Mance's child with the son of Gilly, a wildling girl befriended by Samwell Tarly.
 Thus the wilding prince is safely spirited to Oldtown and out of the reach of Melisandre.

 A Dance with Dragons